Victory Tour (The Jacksons): Aftermath

 Estimates of SMC's losses have ranged from $13 million to $22 million ($ million to $ million in modern dollars).
 Sullivan and his father quietly put the word out around the NFL that the Patriots and their stadium were for sale.
-The $100 million asking price for the combined package made somewhat more sense when the Patriots unexpectedly qualified for Super Bowl XX after the next season the first time they had ever done so.
-However, the immediate financial return for this achievement was limited especially since the team played entirety of the 1985-86 postseason on the road.
+The $100 million asking price for the combined package made somewhat more sense when the Patriots unexpectedly qualified for Super Bowl XX after the next season, the first time they had ever done so.
+However, the immediate financial return for this achievement was limited especially since the team played the entirety of the 1985–86 postseason on the road.
 Thus, even after reaching the Super Bowl, the team's revenue was not nearly enough for the Sullivans to service the debt from the Victory Tour.

 Compared to their contemporary major professional sports league colleagues, the Sullivans were never particularly wealthy owners.
-Furthermore Sullivan Stadium, although only a thirteen year old facility in 1984, was one of the smallest venues in the league and already well into the process of becoming outmoded by NFL standards.
-At one point they were so close to bankruptcy that the NFL had to advance them $4 million to make their payroll.
-Sullivan's woes increased when his wife filed for divorce, and he had to set up a luxury box at Sullivan Stadium as his personal living quarters.
+Furthermore Foxboro Stadium, although only a thirteen year old facility in 1984, was one of the smallest venues in the NFL and already well into the process of becoming outmoded by league standards.
+At one point the Sullivans were so close to bankruptcy that the NFL had to advance them $4 million to make their payroll.
+Chuck Sullivan's woes increased when his wife filed for divorce, and he had to set up a luxury box at Foxboro Stadium as his personal living quarters.
 He allegedly wrote several letters to Michael, begging for money to bail the team out, but Michael never replied.

 Under heavy pressure from the NFL, the Sullivans finally gave up and sold the Patriots to Victor Kiam in 1988.
 However, Kiam was unable to keep himself or the team financially stable either, and eventually the Patriots were sold again in 1992 to James Orthwein.
-Meanwhile, Sullivan Stadium lapsed into bankruptcy and was purchased by Boston paper magnate Robert Kraft.
+Meanwhile, Foxboro Stadium lapsed into bankruptcy and was purchased by Boston paper magnate Robert Kraft.
 Kraft used the stadium's lease as leverage to prevent Orthwein from breaking the agreement and moving the team to St. Louis.
-Kraft further made it clear that he would go to court to enforce the lease's ironclad commitment for the Patriots to play in the stadium until 2001.
+He further made it clear that he would go to court to enforce the lease's ironclad commitment for the Patriots to play in the stadium until 2001.
 Orthwein then put the team on the market, but the wording of the lease scared off potential buyers because they would also be required to negotiate with Kraft.
-With no other choice, Orthwein accepted Kraft's own $175 million offer to buy the Patriots in 1994.
+Knowing this, Kraft made his own offer to buy the Patriots for $175 million in 1994.
+Orthwein was all but forced to accept what amounted to a hostile takeover.
+While Stan Kroenke offered $200 million for the team, Orthwein would have had to bear all relocation and legal expenses.
+The latter was important, since Kraft was willing to go to court to force any potential buyer to stay in Foxboro.
 Kraft has a Victory Tour poster in his office as a reminder of how he was able to realize his lifelong dream of owning the Patriots.